Minimum Wage In Mexico 2023

-The last update to the minimum wage in Mexico was in January 2023.
+The last update to the minimum wage in Mexico was in January 2024.
+It had an increase of 20% in relation to the previous year.
 If you want to start operations in Mexico, it is essential to know this.
 Mexico has two minimum wages: the General and the Northern Border Area.
 The Northern Border Area is higher than the general one.

-General Daily Minimum Wage in Mexico Northern Border Minimum Wage
+General Minimum Wage in Mexico Northern Border Minimum Wage

 *This is today’s Google Finance exchange rate